Hit the Lights (Selena Gomez & the Scene song)

 "Hit the Lights" is a song by American band Selena Gomez & the Scene from their third and final studio album When the Sun Goes Down (2011).
 The song was written by Leah Haywood, Daniel James and Tony Nilsson, while production of the song was handled by Haywood and James under their production name Dreamlab.
-Musically, "Hit the Lights" is a synth-pop and dance-pop song.
+Musically, "Hit the Lights" is a dance-pop and synth-pop song.
 Lyrically, the song speaks about living in the moment and taking risks.
-An international remixes EP was released on January 20, 2012 for the song's single release.
+An international remixes EP was released on January 20, 2012, for the song's single release.
 It officially impacted Top 40/Mainstream radio in the U.S. on April 10, 2012.
 It was released as the third and final single from the album, as well as the final single released by the group to date.
 It was also the only single released by the group that was excluded from Selena Gomez's 2014 compilation album For You.